KohheePeace/coderhackers/docs/flutter-crud2a/10-change-content-by-user-state.md

 ---
-title: Step10 Change content by user's login state
+title: Step10 Change content by user login state
 ---

+## Goal of this step
+- Change content by user login state

+We will change

 Ref: https://flutter.dev/docs/development/data-and-backend/state-mgmt/intro